Yamazaki93/MetroGit/README.md

 #### Github Releases

-To start using this app, go to Releases, download and run the latest setup.exe and off you go.
+To start using this app, go to Releases, download and run the latest setup.exe or dmg and off you go.

 #### Building